 As your final meal in Paris, don’t stop at just one restaurant or cafe.
 Begin your eating adventure with cocktails at the Le Comptoir du Pantheon.
 Drinks are affordable and classically French, but the food can be missed.
 Instead, move on over to La Creperie for an authentic Parisian treat.
 Indulge in the best crepes in Paris without breaking your traveler’s budget.
 Best of all, each of these restaurants are within walking distance of the Pantheon and Luxembourg Gardens, saving you even more on public transportation.

 Now it’s time to head to the Pantheon, a neoclassical architectural must for any tourist.
-Tickets are only 9 Euros for admission.
-Here you will find the famous Pendulum Clock, as well as a rooftop view of Paris for an extra 2 Euros.
+Here you will find the famous Pendulum Clock, as well as a rooftop view of Paris for a small extra fee.
 This is one of Paris’s least crowded monuments, making a perfectly peaceful way to learn about Paris history without being among the masses.
-Insider’s tip: If it’s raining the Pantheon may be closed due to weather.
+Insider’s tip: If it’s raining, the Pantheon may be closed due to weather.

 Finishing up your three nights in Paris, while visiting the top places on your traveler’s bucket list and staying on budget?
 Now, that is the best way to experience Paris on your next world wind adventure.